queengooborg/OpenTag3D/index.md

   - excerpt: "Proprietary locks you in.
 Open sets you free. — [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/)"
 feature_row:
   - title: "Open Standard, Open To All"
-    excerpt: "No more proprietary, locked-down filament tags.
-OpenTag3D works across 3D printer brands, filament makers, accessories, and hobbyist projects.
-The memory map is openly documented, with no encryption or vendor lock-in, so anyone, from major manufacturers to individual makers, can build, read, and write compatible tags."
+    excerpt: "OpenTag3D is 100% open source and designed to work across 3D printer brands, filament makers, accessories, and hobbyist projects.
+The memory map is openly documented, with no encryption or vendor lock-in, so anyone, from major manufacturers to individual makers, can build, read, and write compatible tags.
+Additionally, all of the critical data is 100% offline."
     image_path: assets/images/icons8-open_source.svg
     alt: ""
   - title: "Low-Cost, Off-the-Shelf Hardware"